-The Cadet Inspectors Corps of the SPCA was established in 2008 to help young people learn about animal welfare concepts whilst gaining practical experience from the SPCA Inspectorate.
+The Cadet Inspectors Corps of the SPCA was established in 2008 to help 16- and 17-year olds learn about animal welfare concepts whilst gaining practical experience from our Inspectorate team.

-Cadets will be allowed to assist SPCA inspectors in certain aspects of daily work.
-This may include responding to calls, animal rescues, as well as participating and organising animal welfare related charity and education events.
+Once they have completed their training, Cadets are allowed to assist SPCA inspectors in certain aspects of daily work including responding to calls and animal rescues, as well as organising and participating in animal welfare-related charity and education events.